fabandmina/fabandmina.github.io/content/blogs/trip/portugal.en.md

 ### {{< translate "freedom_camping" >}}
 {{< score 5 >}}
-Freedom camping had never felt so easy and comfortable.
-The best places for this purpose were the public picnic areas located outside the villages, but not too far from their centers.
-They usually provided benches, tables, running water, rubbish bins and BBQ corners.
-Additionally, those quiet spots were fresh and shaded most of the time, ideal in summer when the temperatures peak at over 35°C.
+Freedom camping became an effortless and enjoyable experience, reaching new levels of ease and comfort.
+Optimal locations for this purpose were the public picnic areas situated just beyond the villages, striking a perfect balance between proximity to the centers and a serene atmosphere.
+These areas typically offered benches, tables, running water, rubbish bins, and designated BBQ corners.
+Notably, these tranquil spots remained cool and shaded most of the time, a valuable attribute during the scorching summer months when temperatures soared above 35°C.

-Otherwise, we also pitched the tent on beaches, near the rivers or around the lakes at a few occasions.
+In addition to these well-appointed areas, we occasionally chose to set up our tent on beaches, by riversides, or around picturesque lakes, seizing the opportunity to embrace different scenic backdrops.

-For the extremely rare times we could not find any appropriate tent sites, we asked the locals if we could camp inside their fields, which they accepted without hesitation.
+In the rare instances where finding suitable tent sites posed a challenge, we took the initiative to approach locals.
+On these few occasions, we sought permission to camp within their fields, a request they invariably welcomed without hesitation.
+This collaborative spirit with the locals added a unique and heartening dimension to our camping experience.

 ### {{< translate "facilities" >}}
 {{< score 5 >}}
-Portugal was working really hard to promote ecotourism when we visited it.
-It resulted in the construction and renovation of numerous tracks that allowed us to enjoy the national parks for free.
-We appreciated to be able to admire the magnificent nature at no cost.
+During our visit, Portugal showcased a commendable commitment to promoting ecotourism, evident in the construction and refurbishment of numerous tracks that granted us free access to the splendors of national parks.
+The opportunity to marvel at the breathtaking natural scenery without incurring any costs was truly appreciated.

-Asides the marvelous landscapes, the country had all the ingredients for a premium cycle tour experience!
-The bathrooms were easy to find and pristine clean; the water taps delivered fresh and tasty water at a high pressure; cafés, restaurants, grocery stores and supermarkets could be found everywhere and were selling quality products and produces.
+Beyond the captivating landscapes, Portugal provided all the essential elements for a premium cycling tour experience.
+Easily accessible and impeccably clean bathrooms, water taps delivering fresh and flavorful water at high pressure, and an abundance of cafés, restaurants, grocery stores, and supermarkets offering quality products were integral to our journey.

-For the more tech savvy of us, Free Wi-Fi hotspots were provided by supermarkets, petrol stations and some city centres.
+For the tech-savvy among us, Free Wi-Fi hotspots generously provided by supermarkets, petrol stations, and select city centers facilitated seamless connectivity throughout our travels.

-Regarding the payment methods, it was possible to pay with our debit card for our shopping ninety percent of the time.
-We kept our cash for only the fruit and vegetable stales on the side of the road.
+Navigating payment methods was remarkably convenient, with debit card acceptance for our purchases being the norm around ninety percent of the time.
+We reserved our cash exclusively for the charming fruit and vegetable stalls lining the roadside.

-During our tour in the country, we stumbled on mechanical issues with our bike more often than expected, and thus had to visit the bike shops regularly.
-On the bright side, it gave us the opportunity to discover the incredible professionalism of the Portuguese bike mechanics.
-Really patient and with an excellent understanding of the job, they would first diagnose our trouble by sight before either operating carefully or recommending us to a peer when they think they would not be up to the task.
+While our cycling adventure did encounter more mechanical hiccups than anticipated, leading us to frequent bike shops, there was a silver lining.
+These visits unveiled the remarkable professionalism of Portuguese bike mechanics.
+Patient and possessing an excellent grasp of their craft, they would skillfully diagnose issues upon sight, proceeding with careful repairs or, when necessary, recommending a peer better suited for the task.
+This unexpected aspect added a unique and positive dimension to our exploration of the country.

 ### {{< translate "communication_with_the_locals" >}}
 {{< score 5 >}}
-The good news for us was that almost the entire population could speak either a perfect English or an excellent French, and probably many more languages.
-For the rest, the Portuguese language sounds close to both French and Spanish, making it easy for a latin speaker to communicate.
+Fortuitously for us, the vast majority of the population demonstrated proficiency in either impeccable English or excellent French, and quite possibly a myriad of other languages.
+For those less versed in these, the melodic tones of the Portuguese language bore a striking resemblance to both French and Spanish, facilitating seamless communication for speakers of Romance languages.

-Moreover, the Portuguese were formidably mindful people!
-They always acknowledged our presence (for instance, making enough room for us to pedal in narrow passages), and did their best to offer accurate advice and useful assistance.
-And at the same time, they were not too rigid with the rules.
-A great balance between a careful mind and a free spirit.
+Beyond linguistic ease, the Portuguese people exhibited remarkable mindfulness.
+They unfailingly acknowledged our presence, exemplified by considerate gestures such as creating ample space for us to navigate through narrow passages.
+Moreover, their willingness to impart accurate advice and extend helpful assistance added a welcoming dimension to our journey.
+What made this experience truly exceptional was the delicate balance struck between careful consideration and a liberating, free-spirited approach to societal norms—a testament to the Portuguese knack for harmonizing a vigilant mindset with an open and accepting spirit.

 ### {{< translate "food" >}}
 {{< score 5 >}}
-The Portuguese excel in the pastries department.
-Besides the well-known *pasteis de nata*, each region has their own special sweets that always combine perfectly with a cup of coffee.
-In Algarve, our most significant discovery was the *folar de Olhao*, a sweet delicacy flavoured with a fair amount of cinnamon.
+Portuguese culinary prowess shines brightly, particularly in the realm of pastries.
+Beyond the renowned *pasteis de nata*, each region boasts its own delectable sweets, seamlessly complementing a steaming cup of coffee.
+Our culinary exploration in Algarve led us to a noteworthy discovery—the *folar de Olhao*, a sweet delicacy generously infused with the warm notes of cinnamon.

-As for the beverages, Portugal is well-versed in the art of brewing coffee.
-There is a dozen variations available when the time comes to order you hot exlixir.
-We figured that having a chart of the different possibilities came handy.
+In the art of coffee brewing, Portugal is a maestro, offering a dazzling array of a dozen variations for the discerning palate.
+A handy chart detailing the diverse possibilities proved invaluable in navigating this rich coffee culture.

-Regarding the fresh drinks, the country still have plenty to offer.
-We had a lot of fun sipping the most local specialties: the classic Sagres Beer in Sagres, white and red Port wine in Porto, or Pedras sparkling water straight from the spring in Pedras.
+Refreshing beverages in Portugal are as diverse as they are delightful.
+Our taste buds reveled in local specialties such as the classic Sagres Beer in Sagres, white and red Port wine in Porto, and Pedras sparkling water sourced directly from the spring in Pedras.

-In the savoury category, we can mention the oversized sardines, the fantastic potato-based cuisine (stew, fried, baked, boiled...) and the exceptional *francesinha*!
-The last one resembled a French croque-madame, marinated in a gravy-ish sauce.
-Despite an uncanny look, the taste was actually delicate and delicious.
+In the savory department, oversized sardines, the versatile and fantastic potato-based dishes (stews, fried, baked, boiled), and the extraordinary *francesinha* stand out.
+Resembling a French croque-madame, the *francesinha* bathed in a savory sauce surprises with its delicate and delicious taste, despite its unconventional appearance.

-Overall, the Portuguese cuisine looks simple, but tastes wonderful, thanks to fresh and flagrant ingredients.
+On the whole, Portuguese cuisine, though seemingly uncomplicated, dazzles the palate with its wonderful flavors, owing much to the use of fresh and aromatic ingredients.
+Each dish is a testament to the culinary finesse that elevates simplicity to an exquisite art form.

 #### {{< translate vegetarian_friendly >}} {{< score 3 >}}
-The typical Portuguese diet is not what we would call vegetarian friendly.
-In the touristic areas, vegetarian options could be found directly on the menu, but otherwise, we had to ask the staff if they could prepare a special vegetarian meal.
+The traditional Portuguese diet, regrettably, doesn't align seamlessly with what one might consider vegetarian-friendly.
+In tourist hubs, limited vegetarian options were occasionally presented on the menu.
+However, in other locales, we found it necessary to engage with the staff directly, kindly requesting their assistance in crafting a special vegetarian meal tailored to our dietary preferences.
 #### {{< translate what_we_eat >}}

 - Local rice